Amidst day-to-day struggles, we forget great support stems not from a mysterious alchemy of magnetism and magic.

-Behind the scenes of every experience are attainable skills that separate average or frustrating from truly exceptional customer service.
+Behind the scenes of every experience are attainable skills that separate average or frustrating from truly exceptional.

-15 essential customer service skills along with step-by-step instructions on how to improve each one:
+Here are 15 customer service skills along with step-by-step instructions on how to improve each one:

 The capacity to experience other people’s thoughts and feelings from their point of view, rather than our own.
-To identify with or be sensitivity toward.
+To identify with or be sensitive toward.

 Empathy is the foundation of support.
 That’s because it’s the foundation of all relationships.

 Thankfully, empathy isn’t something you’re born either with or without.
 It can be learned from a young age or improved as you get older.

 Although we may not have experienced what a person is going through, empathy allows us to understand their emotional reaction to a particular situation.

 As customer service agents, we’re often so focused on what we’re going to say next we miss the opportunity to listen and be present.
 This is a common scenario, particularly someone’s having a negative customer experience.